indrakalita/Indian-Crop-Classification-using-UAV-Images/README.md

 Dataset:
-Assam Agricultural Region Crop (AARC) and Kolkata Agricultural Region Crop (KARC) The datasets are available on request via mail to indrakalita09@gmail.com/moumita2009.roy@gmail.com
+Assam Agricultural Region Crop (AARC) and Kolkata Agricultural Region Crop (KARC).
+The datasets are available on request via mail to indrakalita09@gmail.com/moumita2009.roy@gmail.com

 Note: Please cite the work if you are using the code in your work.